FelixNeutatz/parquet-flinktacular/tutorial/parquet_flinktacular.md

 ### Read Parquet

-The cool thing about Parquet is that it recognices on its own, which compression and encoding is used in the current file.
+The cool thing about Parquet is that it recognises on its own, which compression and encoding is used in the current file.
 Therefore you only have to specify the input path and the schema of the data which you want to read.

-Moreover you can apply native predicate pushdown by `ParquetInputFormat.setUnboundRecordFilter()`.
+Moreover you can apply native predicate pushdown by defining your self-tailored predicates.
 How to create your custom predicate is described in the [next chapter](#Native-predicate-pushdown).

 You can also leverage schema projection.
 Schema projection is highly dependent on the serialization framework.
 This is described in detail in the chapter [schema projection](#Schema-projection).